Envek/httpi-adapter-openssl_gost/README.md

 This gem allows to perform HTTP requests over secure connections, that requires russian GOST cryptoalgorithms to be used.
 It allows to use client certificate and private key for authentication.

+**ATTENTION!** I strongly discourage you from using this gem!
+Instead of this you should patch Ruby with patches from https://bugs.ruby-lang.org/issues/9830 and use `Net::HTTPS` or [HTTPI] as usual.
-**WARNING!** This gem is kind of «last chance software».
-It uses `openssl s_client` command to perform requests.
-As it's command for debug and testing purposes only, it's slow and unreliable.
-Use at your own risk only if nothing else is working for you (as it for me).
+This gem uses `openssl s_client` command to perform requests.
+As this is command for debug and testing purposes only, it's slow and unreliable.
+Use at your own risk only if nothing else is working for you.

 ## Installation